Boosting sustainable investments in Minas Gerais in the aftermath of the COVID-19 sanitary and economic crisis for a sustainable recovery

 DESCRIPTION

-To that end, the EU has invested € 3 175 000 (out of a total of € 74 175 000, together with AFD).
-The LACIF grant feeds the purpose of providing partial financing, through grants and/or green investment projects to BDMG’s most vulnerable clients and all sectors with the highest climate/environmental and social co-benefits.
+To that end, the EU invested € 3 175 000 (out of a total of € 74 175 000, together with AFD).
+The LACIF grant feeded the purpose of providing partial financing, through grants and/or green investment projects to BDMG’s most vulnerable clients and all sectors with the highest climate/environmental and social co-benefits.

 • Pipeline origination